 The College of Arts & Sciences encompasses the divisions of Humanities, Science and Mathematics, Social Sciences, pre-professional and Navy ROTC programs.

 The Davis College of Business prepares students to enter the dynamic and complex world of business.
-The philosophy that guides the educational process is to provide the working knowledge necessary for success in an organization, and to integrate this knowledge from the various disciplines of accounting, finance, economics, marketing, and management into a meaningful whole.
+The philosophy that guides the educational process is to provide the working knowledge necessary for success to exhibit leadership skills in an organization, and to integrate this knowledge from the various disciplines of accounting, finance, economics, marketing, and management into a meaningful whole.
 Theory is combined with a practical and pragmatic approach to the effective and efficient utilization of resources.
 Careful attention is given to the increasing importance of resource scarcity and an understanding of the global environment in which the business community operates.

 College of Fine Arts